matrix-org/matrix-ios-sdk/README.rst

 ----------------
 :``MXRestClient``:
-    Exposes the Matrix Client-Server API as specified by the Matrix standard to make requests to a Home Server.
+    Exposes the Matrix Client-Server API as specified by the Matrix standard to make requests to a homeserver.

 Business logic and data model
 -----------------------------
-These classes are higher level tools to handle responses from a Home Server.
+These classes are higher level tools to handle responses from a homeserver.
 They contain logic to maintain consistent chat room data.

 :``MXSession``:
-    This class handles all data arriving from the Home Server.
-It uses a MXRestClient instance to fetch data from the home server, forwarding it to MXRoom, MXRoomState, MXRoomMember and MXUser objects.
+    This class handles all data arriving from the homeserver.
+It uses a MXRestClient instance to fetch data from the homeserver, forwarding it to MXRoom, MXRoomState, MXRoomMember and MXUser objects.

 :``MXRoom``: